agooch/testsite/faqs.md

 <details>
   <summary><strong>Are there any fees for depositing my data into UNC Dataverse?</strong></summary><br>

-   Self-archiving in UNC Dataverse is free to all users.
+   Self-archiving in UNC Dataverse is currently free to all users.
 If you would like additional support in archiving your research data, the Odum Institute Data Archive offers <a href="https://odum.unc.edu/archive/#archive5" target="_blank">UNC Dataverse Support Services</a> for all aspects of the archiving process.
   <p></p>
    Contact <a href="mailto:odumarchive@unc.edu">odumarchive@unc.edu</a> to schedule a free consultation to learn more about these services and obtain a quote.